Asake: 2024–present: Lungu Boy, Real, Vol. 1 and M$NEY

+In July 2026, Asake released the concert film and accompanying live audio album M$NEY Live in London (Spotify Live) exclusively on Spotify, becoming the first artist globally to launch a full live concert film on the platform.
+Filmed during a one-night-only black-tie event at London's historic Theatre Royal, Drury Lane, Asake performed songs from his fourth studio album, M$NEY, alongside unreleased material, accompanied by a live orchestra, a 40-member choir, and live band The Compozers.
+The performance marked the first time an Afrobeats artist had headlined the venue.

 Notable performances

 In September 2023, Asake became the first African artist to headline and sell out a concert at the New York City, Barclays Center.
 In August 2023, he achieved a significant milestone by selling out the O2 Arena in London.
 He made a memorable entrance by arriving in a helicopter.
 On February 1, 2024, Asake appeared on The Late Show With Stephen Colbert, performing during the episode that aired on that date, reaching a broader American audience.

 Artistry

 Asake's distinctive musical style exhibits Afrobeats, dynamic rap street pop (also street hop), fújì music (and other fújì-centered musical styles), Afro fusion and Nigerian pop.
 His music is often an amalgamation of traditional Yoruba music and percussion spanning heterogeneous contemporary music.
 Asake's vocal style delivery, primarily in Yoruba merged with English, urban colloquial slang and Nigerian Pidgin, reflects Nigerian hip hop and fújì music influences.